- MOTR Plan and Protocols

 Organization and Leadership

-Mr. Gary Rasicot is the Director of the GMCC.
+Mr. Gary Rasicot (PDF, Pages 1) is the Director of the GMCC.
 The GMCC is focused towards addressing key mission areas while meeting the functional objectives outlined in its founding Presidential Plan.
 We primarily work with the following agencies:

 - Department of State